YiLi-2020/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
-  company = "GenCoin"
-  company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
+  title = "Constructing a Paclitaxel-Dichloroacetic acid Nanococrystals for Efficient MDR Reversal and Enhanced Apoptosis" company = "Investigator" company_url = "" location = "China Pharmaceutical University" date_start = "2019-04-01"
   date_end = ""
-  description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
-  """
+  description = "Paclitaxel(PTX) is a famous anticancer agent but also brings multi-drug resistance(MDR) problem.
+Former studies have confirmed that rod-shape nanoparticles, including PTX, enter cells via a non-lysosomal pathway, so why not use PTX as the carrier to deliver an agent that can reverse MDR?"

 [[experience]]
   title = "Professor"